Table of Contents

 7. Use the Breaks Wisely

 Preparing for the GMAT requires dedication, strategic planning, and consistent practice.
 You can confidently approach the exam by understanding the test format, mastering the fundamentals, and honing your test-taking strategies.
-Remember to take care of your physical and mental well-being, use your breaks wisely, and stay calm on test day.
+Stay mindful of your physical and mental well-being as you approach your GMAT test dates.
+Make the most of your breaks, and keep calm and focused on test day.
 With thorough preparation and a positive mindset, you’ll be well-equipped to achieve a great GMAT score and take a significant step towards your business school goals.
 Good luck!

 FAQs